BestTimesToVisit.com Logo

 shopping

-Browse the vibrant stalls of the artisanal market in Puerto Baquerizo Moreno, San Cristobal, for unique souvenirs crafted by local artists.
-Look for items made from volcanic rock, tagua nut, and recycled materials, supporting the island's creative community.
+Explore the small shops and stalls in Puerto Baquerizo Moreno, San Cristobal's capital, for unique souvenirs crafted by local artisans.
+Look for items made from tagua nut, volcanic rock, or recycled materials, often depicting the islands' iconic wildlife.
+It's a great way to support local communities and find a tangible reminder of your journey.

 Planning your Galapagos Islands, Ecuador adventure?
 Enhance it with a customizable private tour guide via GoWithGuide—perfect for exploring beyond the city.